jimmy622001/AWS_Trading_Platform_POC/README.md

 ## 🛠️ Getting Started

 For detailed deployment and usage instructions, please refer to the [USAGE.md](USAGE.md) documentation.
+The project follows specific deployment best practices outlined in the "Deployment Strategy" section below.

 ## 📄 License